 - See if you are entitled to a credit score boost.
 This can be a useful little nudge and can get you over a threshold to get you a better card or deal

 Take your social media to the next level

 Your social media is the first place people will look for your work.
 If they see you have an exhibition on, they are going to want to see what you might have in store to see if it’s worth their time.
 It’s one of your key selling points, so you have to make sure your portfolio is immaculate.
-If you find yourself communicating with others in a different language, consider using Magma Translation for all of your human translation service needs.
+If you find yourself communicating with others in a different language, consider using various translation tools for all of your translation service needs.

 Whether you choose to go with a theme or a pattern or to just go all-out crazy, the best thing you can do is treat it as a portfolio and make sure your website matches up well too.